GSA/digitalgov.gov/content/news/2015/05/2015-05-18-the-content-corner-connecting-with-customers-at-labor.md

   - personas
   - plain-language
   - social-media
-  - the-content-corner
+  - content-strategy
   - us-department-of-labor
 ---

 {{< legacy-img src="2015/05/250-x-249-People-in-Social-network-VOLODYMYR-GRINKO-iStock-Thinkstock-156972305.jpg" alt="Outline of a figure is surrounded by social and business icons" caption="" >}}

 Here at DigitalGov, [customer service is a focal theme]({{< ref "2015-05-07-monthly-theme-customer-service-in-the-federal-digital-space.md" >}}) during the month of May, and by some type of cosmic chance, I was invited to share my insights on [content strategy]({{< ref "2015-03-23-the-content-corner-building-a-content-strategy.md" >}} "The Content Corner: Building a Content Strategy") and content creation at a Customer Service Community of Practice event at the Department of Labor.
-The event focused on topics I commonly discuss here in [The Content Corner]({{< ref "/topics/the-content-corner" >}}), such as efficient and interesting content and how better content translates into better customer service.
+The event focused on topics I commonly discuss here in [The Content Corner]({{< ref "/topics/content-strategy" >}}), such as efficient and interesting content and how better content translates into better customer service.

 ## **Content = Customer Service**